 In addition to the department’s research portfolio, Tabasum also manages a capacity-building program for the Afghan government on the use of evidence-based data for policymaking.

 Prior to her work at The Asia Foundation, Tabasum consulted on projects intersecting gender, peace, security, and human rights.
 Most recently, she was a post-doctoral research fellow and consultant at the Center for International and Defence Policy, at Queen’s University in Canada.
 At Queen’s, Tabasum was a teaching fellow and assistant in the School of Religion, Department of Languages, Literatures and Cultures, and the Gender Studies department.

-Education: Tabasum Akseer earned a doctoral degree in Cultural Studies from Queen’s University, in addition to a master’s degree in Education, and bachelor’s degree (Honours) in Political Science from Brock University.
+Education: Tabasum Akseer earned her doctoral degree in Cultural Studies from Queen’s University, in addition to a master’s degree in Education, and a bachelor’s degree (Honours) in Political Science from Brock University.